molecula/documentation/quick-start-guide/_posts/2022-01-31-community.md

 ```
 featurebase server -c /etc/featurebase.conf &
 ```
->**Note:** You may see a warning message similar to `“featurebase” can’t be opened because Apple cannot check it for malicious software.` If so, you need to navigate to "Security & Privacy" -> "General" settings to allow featurebase to be opened and run.
+>**Note:** You may see an error message similar to `“featurebase” can’t be opened because Apple cannot check it for malicious software.` or `"featurebase" cannot be opened because the developer cannot be verified"`.
+If so, you can resolve this issue by navigating to "Security & Privacy" -> "General" settings.

 This concludes the deployment of FeatureBase on MacOS.
 Continue with [Restore 1 Billion Records](#restore-1b-records-of-demo-data-from-s3) to load data into your FeatureBase deployment.